SaniyaKhullar/NetREm/README.md

 In the context of gene regulation (in biology), we predict that predictors with negative NetREm coefficients for target gene (TG) $y$ may be repressors (their activity focuses on reducing expression of $y$) and those with positive coefficients for $y$ may be activators.

-To view the TG-specific TF-TF interactome that NetREm learned for this target gene $y$, in our given cell-type, we can view the `B_interaction_df`.
+To view the TG-specific TF-TF coordination (of direct and/or indirect interactions among TFs) that NetREm learned for this target gene $y$, in our given cell-type, we can view the `B_interaction_df`.

 ```python
 netrem_demo.B_interaction_df